Polprzewodnikowy/N64FlashcartMenu/src/flashcart/ed64/README.md

 Notes:

-`libcart`` seems to use a different base register address (0x08040000), but official implementation uses 0xA8040000
+* `libcart` seems to use a different base register address `0x08040000`, but official implementation uses `0xA8040000`
+* The ability to load/save `FLASHRAM` may not yet supported.